mapninja/CV/README.md

 ____
 ###Selected Projects

+####Outbreak Responder
+The Outbreak Responder is a decision-support and epidemiology platform for use during diarrheal disease outbreaks.
+There are two components.
+The first component is a rehydration calculator that automates World Health Organization guidelines for how to assess and rehydrate a patient with diarrheal disease.
+The calculator is designed to be used in 30 seconds and does not require an account or connectivity.
+The second component is intended for the Outbreak Response Team that may include epidemiologists, public health administrators, and clinicians.
+This component requires a login/ password.
+Patients are organized in a registry with icons that designate disease severity.
+Each patient record contains basic demographic, clinical, laboratory, and geospatial data.
+All aspects of the platform are encrypted and secure to industry standard.
+Data are visualized on a secure dashboard that helps administrators optimize resource allocation during rapidly evolving outbreaks.
+The dashboard also helps clinicians improve the quality of care delivered at the bedside.
+The design leverages geospatial mapping to identify critical actionable data.
+Outbreak Responder is designed for use in developing countries with high diarrheal disease burden.
+It was built by an international team of clinical and computer science experts led by Eric Nelson MD PhD at Stanford University.

 ####The Urban Resource Initiative New Haven Street Tree Survey
 A Continuing project to map the more than 30k street trees in The City of New Haven.
 Initial conceived as a field data collection exercise for the Urban segment of The Yale School of Forestry's 3-week graduate orientation, "MODS," this is an ongoing survey, now in it's 6th year.
 The project's core is an ArcSDE/MSSQL database of the 30k tree "locations" and more than 70k inventory records associated with them.
 As software platforms have evolved and suitable hardware has become ubiquitous, the project has gone from using a small suite of Trimble Juno units with ArcPad's "Check-in/Check-out" methods, to now creating feature services from ArcGIS for Server, through ArcGIS Online for Organizations, and be deployed for offline editing through Collector for ArcGIS on iOS and Android.
 The latest iteration of the project has made it possible for students to use their own equipment to survey, without incurring cellular data costs, and freeing the project from the cost of purchasing and maintaining equipment.